Are you using the right credit card when ordering food for delivery?

 Chase Sapphire Preferred: Best cheaper alternative for DoorDash

-The less-expensive version of the Chase Sapphire Reserve, the Chase Sapphire Preferred offers 2 points per dollar on all travel and dining purchases, 5 points per dollar on Lyft rides and a 60,000-point sign-up bonus after you spend $4,000 on purchases in the first three months after opening the account — all for a reasonable $95 annual fee.
+The less expensive version of the Chase Sapphire Reserve, the Chase Sapphire Preferred offers 2 points per dollar on all travel and dining purchases, 5 points per dollar on Lyft rides and a 60,000-point sign-up bonus after you spend $4,000 on purchases in the first three months after opening the account — all for a reasonable $95 annual fee.

 Related: Chase Sapphire Preferred vs. Chase Sapphire Reserve: Which is best for you?

 Another key benefit?
-Discounts on DoorDash food delivery orders via a complimentary DashPass membership, valid through at least Dec.
-31, 2021, and a comprehensive suite of purchase and travel protections.
-Plus most food delivery purchases code as “dining” on the Sapphire Preferred, so you’ll earn double points when you have food delivered.
+Discounts on DoorDash food delivery orders via a complimentary DashPass membership, valid through at least December 31, 2021, and a comprehensive suite of purchase and travel protections.
+Plus, most food delivery purchases code as “dining” on the Sapphire Preferred, so you’ll earn double points when you have food delivered.

 The points you earn with the Chase Sapphire Preferred can be redeemed for travel through Chase’s Ultimate Rewards travel portal or by using the card’s “Pay Yourself Back” tool at a rate of 1.25 cents per point, so you’re guaranteed at least $750 in travel right off the bat from the sign-up bonus, and potentially much more if you take some time and effort to maximize Chase’s 13 airline and hotel partners.